tinymins/JX3API/KGUI.md

  ````

 * <h4 id="LuaItemText_SetFontScale">SetFontScale</h4>
 Get scale.
-Notice that [`:Scale`](#LuaItemNull_Scale) is unavailable on Text control because drawing font has a different way with drawing other controls.
+Notice that [`:Scale`](#LuaItemNull_Scale) is unavailable on Text control because drawing font is in a different way with drawing other controls.

  > (`void`) ItemText:SetFontScale(`number` fScale)